dhaval201279/dhaval-shah.com/content/post/2026-06-13-part-2-billion-users-db-design.md

 WHERE  u.user_id = :userId;
 ```

 This works for 100 users, 100,000 users.
-But beyond certain million no. of users, API starts showing signs of latency degradation - and thats because **database joins are worst enemies of Scale**
+But beyond certain million no. of users, API starts showing signs of latency degradation - and thats because **database joins are worst enemies of scale**

 # Why Joins Become Your Worst Enemy at Scale
 A database JOIN is not a free operations.
 For a point lookup on a single _user\_id_ across three tables, with proper indexes, you're looking at **3 B-tree** traversals plus result merging.

-At low concurrency: fine.
+At low concurrency this seems fine.

 But at 10 million requests per day (roughly 115 RPS average, with peaks easily hitting 500-1000 RPS), every millisecond of database CPU matters.

 ## The hidden cost of JOINs at scale
-1. **Lock contention across tables :** When a KYC update happens the kyc_records table takes a row-level write lock.
+1. **Lock contention across tables :** When a KYC update happens, the _kyc\_records_ table takes a row-level write lock.
 Concurrent reads doing a JOIN that touches that row wait
-2. **Buffer contention :** When the working set of data your queries need is larger than the buffer can hold - pages are being loaded, evicted, and reloaded in a continuous cycle
+2. **Buffer contention :** When the working set of data, your queries need is larger than the DB buffer size - pages are being loaded, evicted, and reloaded in a continuous cycle
 3. **Query plan instability :** This may be due to frequent changes in your DB object _statistics_
 4. **The N+1 ORM problem :** The "elegant" JOIN becomes N+1 fetches when the ORM decides to lazily load accounts